char-1ee/char-1ee/README.md

 ### Hi, I am Xingjian 👋

 - I am currently a Computer Science undergraduate in Singapore.
-- My interests are cloud infrastructures, core database, high-performance computing.
+- My interests are cloud infrastructures, high-performance computing and core database.
 - I embrace any opportunities for studying, open-source commitments and internships.

 #### Contacts